fatthewmarr/never-pummel-muskoxen/README.md

 ## Overview

-__GetIt__ will be a web based application for creating crowd-sourced "study sets" for specific topics.
-The application will allow users to create and edit sets of flashcards consisting of questions and answers for terms and questions within a specific topic.
-Users will also be able to create and RSVP to "study sessions", or meetups at a set space and time to study a particular topic.
+__GetIt__ is a web based application for creating crowd-sourced "study sets" for specific topics.
+The application allows users to create and edit sets of flashcards consisting of questions and answers for terms and questions within a specific topic.
+Users are also able to create and RSVP to "study sessions", or meetups at a set location and time to study a particular topic.